meistrari/cursive/README.md

 console.log(resA.answer) // Zephyr

 const resB = await resA.conversation.ask({
-    prompt: 'How would you say it in portuguese?'
+    prompt: 'How would you say it in Portuguese?'
 })

 console.log(resB.answer) // Zéfiro